 The Defense Advanced Research Projects Agency (DARPA) is doubling down on artificial intelligence (AI).
-Last month, the private defense solutions developer announces plans to invest up to $2 billion in AI technology over the next half-decade.
+Last month, the private defense solutions developer announced plans to invest up to $2 billion in AI technology over the next half-decade.

 So, what does DARPA hope to accomplish with this investment?
 Unfortunately, it didn’t release many details on the project.
 However, the new administration has emphasized the importance of modernizing the U.S. military so that it can maintain a competitive edge on its rivals.
 And while China and Russia have taken a proactive approach towards implementing AI in their respective military, the United States has not.
 DARPA’s new investment is intended, in part, to help the United States modernize its military with newer and more effective weapons systems.